Help for Those Supporting an Addicted Loved One

 AA and NA meetings are typically open to the general public, meaning you have the chance to attend one of these meetings with the person in your life who is struggling to overcome an addiction if they are comfortable with it.

 Attending one of these meetings can educate you about what your loved one is struggling with and help build a closer relationship between you and the addict in your life.
-Al-Anon is a program for alcoholics that is actually designed for family members and friends of those struggling with alcohol abuse.
-These meetings allow you to meet other family members and friends of addicts who are struggling with the same things you are, and ultimately enables you to build relationships and friendships with people who understand what you’re going through.
+Al-Anon is a program for alcoholics that are actually designed for family members and friends of those struggling with alcohol abuse.
+These meetings allow you to meet other family members and friends of addicts who are struggling with the same things you are and ultimately enable you to build relationships and friendships with people who understand what you’re going through.

-Part of taking care of yourself could (and should) include seeing a therapist or counselor and talking about how loving and supporting the addict in your life affects you.
+Part of taking care of yourself could (and should) include seeing a therapist or counsellor and talking about how loving and supporting the addict in your life affects you.

 Doing this can help you overcome complicated and emotional feelings you have towards the addicted loved one in your life, and help you build healthy coping mechanisms for yourself.
 Another important part of seeking therapy is to avoid allowing resentment and pain to grow in your life, and to talk about your feelings throughout the entire addiction recovery process that you’re supporting your family member or friend through.
 Supporting someone through the often ugly, dangerous and painful sides of addiction can take a toll on your mental and physical health – and seeking therapy to talk through these emotions can be extremely helpful.